The Journal of Open Source Education is an educator friendly journal for publishing open-source educational materials and software.

 A more detailed analysis of our running costs is available on our blog.

-JOSE is an open access journal.
+JOSE is a diamond/platinum open access journal.
 Copyright of JOSE papers is retained by submitting authors and accepted papers are subject to a Creative Commons Attribution 4.0 International License.

 Any code snippets included in JOSE papers are subject to the MIT license regardless of the license of the submitted software package under review.